lenkan/rx-workshop/README.md

 Convert incoming messages to `Observable`s: one type of `Observable` per type of incoming message and one type of `Observable` for outgoing messages.
 Implement the functionality by building rx pipelines with the incoming `Observable`s and pushing the result to the outgoing `Observable`.
+A simple way of bridging is to use a [Subject](http://reactivex.io/documentation/subject.html).
 See the existing impls for inspiration.

 **Note**: Don't forget that you will get multiple clients if you reload the page!